 Q: I’ve applied for an apartment at a BRIDGE development and haven’t heard anything.
 What should I do?

 If you’ve applied at an operating property, please call the property’s management office.
-You can obtain contact information for individual properties by using our Property Finder to search and filter by type, county and/or city, or you can view a listing of BRIDGE properties here.
+You can obtain contact information for individual properties by using our Property Finder to search and filter by type, county and/or city.
 For a new development: Please be patient.
 You should receive confirmation of receipt of your application within 4 weeks.

 Q: Who manages your apartment buildings?